-The picture directly below this paragraph clearly depicts where on the ashram grounds the Ashram Map, shown above, is located.
-The so mentioned photo was taken just inside and slightly to the right of the ashram main gate in front of and center-right of the Illupai Tree.
+The two photos directly below this paragraph clearly depicts where on the ashram grounds the Ashram Map, shown above, is located.
+The first photo of the main entrance was taken just outside the gate while the second photo is just inside and slightly to the right of the main gate --- in front of and center-right of the Illupai Tree.
 The map itself stands on the ashram grounds at the You Are Here designation.
 Please be reminded that the map is of the contemporary or current ashram as it is now.
 During my first two visits the ashram grounds were much more sparse and many of the buildings that now stand were not even there, the New Hall for example.
 Regarding the two smaller side-by-side photos below, the one on the left is taken toward the main gate straight out of the ashram and into the street while the photo on the right shows the view entering the ashram directly from the main gate.
 Both lower photos were taken circa 2000.
 Notice how even then the ashram grounds seemed more sparse.
 Notice too, that the tree does not have the grass or blocks circled around it as in the upper photo.

 It is recorded that Ramana arrived in Tiruvannamalai on the 1st of September, 1896.
 During the first three years following his arrival Ramana stayed in a variety of temples and caves in and around the greater Tiruvannamalai area.
 Eventually he sought out a cave on the holy mountain Arunachala, taking up residence in Virupaksa Cave, staying sixteen years (1899-1916).
 He moved from Virupaksa Cave to Skandasramam Cave, a little higher up the hill in 1916 staying through 1922.